 I have submitted a motion to our Party’s Spring Conference to toughen our own policy on corporate tax affairs and hope it will be passed by members so that we can build up our campaign for concrete action in Lough Erne in June.
 We need international action to tackle a multinational problem; these corporations cannot continue to take resources out of communities, in the UK and elsewhere.
 The G8 has the public’s support to take tough action and I will be doing all I can to make sure it is ambitious.

-* Stephen Williams is the MP for Bristol West and is Minister for Communities and Local Government.
+* Stephen Williams was the Liberal Democrat MP for Bristol West 2005-2015 and was Minister for Communities in the Coalition Government.